lian999111/carla-semantic-localization/README.md

 ```
 python sliding_window_localization.py recordings/test settings/localizatin.yaml -s ANY_NAME_YOU_LIKE
 ```
-If you have run step 1. and 2. without simulated noise, there is still a way to add post-simulation noise:
+If you have run step 1. and 2. with simulated noise configured to 0, there is still a way to add post-simulation noise:
 ```
 python sliding_window_localization.py recordings/test settings/localizatin.yaml -n setting/post_noise.yaml -s ANY_NAME_YOU_LIKE
 ```